LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 term-expansion mechanism.
-When the Prolog system implements this mechanism using `term_expansion/2` and `goal_expansion` predicates with clauses for them collected in a selected number of modules, it's possible to instruct Logtalk own term-expansion mechanism to call the Prolog defined expansions.
+When the Prolog system implements this mechanism using `term_expansion/2` and `goal_expansion` predicates with clauses for them collected in a selected number of modules, it's possible to instruct Logtalk own term-expansion mechanism to call the Prolog-defined expansions.
 For example, assume that the used Prolog libraries and user modules defining expansions store them in the `user` and `system` modules.
 In this case, before attempting to compile the Prolog code as Logtalk objects, try